-- a baccalaureate degree with a major in nursing from an N.L.N. accredited program; - a cumulative "B" average, plus a "B" average in nursing - registered professional nurse licensure in state of practice; - a statement of professional goals; - professional liability insurance; - satisfactory scores on the Miller Analogies Test or Graduate - letters of reference (one professional, one academic); and - health clearance prior to beginning clinical courses.
+- a baccalaureate degree with a major in nursing from an N.L.N.A.C. or C.C.N.E. accredited program; - a cumulative "B" average, plus a "B" average in nursing courses; - registered professional nurse licensure in state of practice; - a statement of professional goals; - · professional liability insurance; - satisfactory scores on the Miller Analogies Test or Graduate Record Exam; - letters of reference (one professional, one academic); and - health clearance prior to beginning clinical courses.